elusivecodes/FrostDateTime/README.md

 **Set Seconds**

-Set the seconds of the minute in current timeZone.
+Set the seconds of the minute in current time zone.

 - `seconds` is a number representing the seconds of the minute (between *0* and *59*).
 - `millis` is a number representing the milliseconds of the second (between *0* and *999*), and will default to the current value.